vitumenezes/matrix-multiplication-pthreads-OpenMP/README.md

-# Matrix Calculation With Parallel Programming Using Pthreads (Shared Memory)
+# Matrix Calculation With Parallel Programming Using Pthreads and OpenMP (Shared Memory)

-Program built for the subject "Special Topics in Internet of Things" of the bachelor's degree in information technology - BTI of the Federal University of Rio Grande do Norte - UFRN.
+Programs built for the subject "Special Topics in Internet of Things" of the bachelor's degree in information technology - BTI of the Federal University of Rio Grande do Norte - UFRN.

 ## The problem